foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 I make a bunch of things.

 My [Github report card](https://githubreportcard.reflect.io/) says that last year I made 372 commits across 28 repos in 5 languages.
 People ask me why I do it, spend 40 hours coding at work then go home and do more.
 It's because I love it.
-Sure I could go home and watch TV, play video games or hang out with friends.
-I do these things too, probably less than others though (I even go outside sometimes too).
+Sure I could watch TV, play video games, hang out with friends or even go outside.
+It's not like I don't do these things though, but maybe less than others.

 So passion is pretty key for me.
 It means that I have the motivation to go and do this already.
 But sometimes you want to do something, but for some reason the motivation isn't always there.